 WP_Debug is a constant that when enabled will display any PHP errors on the front-end of your site, this is the most useful tool when troubleshooting your site for errors.
-If disabled and your site has an error you may see a blank screen or content missing on the site but no error message, that makes it nearly impossible to figure out the problem.
-Personally I keep WP_Debug enabled on all my sites so if I install a new plugin or update a theme I’ll know right away if there are any errors and be able to contact the developer to fix them or fix them myself.
+If disabled and your site has an error you may see a blank screen or a message that simply reads “There was a critical error on your website” neither of which are useful in troubleshooting the issue.

 How To Enable WP_Debug in WordPress